meredoschi/gradcert/containerization/Containers README draft.md

 rails s
 ```

-It was possible to log in to the application, referencing the containerized postgres environment, instead of the locally installed Postgres server previosly.
+It was possible to log in to the application, referencing the containerized postgres environment, instead of the locally installed Postgres server previously.

 6. Next to do: "dockerize" the application's Ruby environment.